-(each shift includes a thirty-minute meal break that is not factored into the overall contact hour determinations).
+(each division includes a thirty-minute break that is not factored into the overall contact hour determinations)

-Day - Hybrid Shift - Division I - Monday & Tuesday Classes held 8:00 a.m. - 2:00 p.m. or Evening - Hybrid Shift - Division I - Monday & Tuesday Classes held 5:00 p.m. - 11:00 p.m.
-Day - Hybrid Shift - Division II - Wednesday & Thursday Classes held 8:00 a.m. - 2:00 p.m. or Evening - Hybrid Shift - Division II - Wednesday & Thursday Classes held 5:00 p.m. - 11:00 p.m.
-Hybrid Courses and/or Externship Day - Hybrid Shift - Division I - Monday & Tuesday Classes held 8:00 a.m. - 2:00 p.m. or Evening - Hybrid Shift - Division I - Monday & Tuesday Classes held 5:00 p.m. - 11:00 p.m.
-Day - Hybrid Shift - Division II - Wednesday & Thursday Classes held 8:00 a.m. - 2:00 p.m. or Evening - Hybrid Shift - Division II - Wednesday & Thursday Classes held 5:00 p.m. - 11:00 p.m.
-Hybrid Courses and/or Externship ]
+Day - Division I - Monday & Tuesday or Evening - Division I - Monday &

+Classes held 8:00 a.m. - 2:00 p.m.
+Tuesday

+Classes held 5:00 p.m. - 11:00 p.m.

+Day - Division II - Wednesday & Thursday or Evening - Division II - Wednesday &

+Classes held 8:00 a.m. - 2:00 p.m.
+Thursday

+Classes held 5:00 p.m. - 11:00 p.m.

+and/or Externship

-Consortium Agreement for Campus-based Students Taking Online/Hybrid Courses
+Consortium Agreement for Campus-based Students Taking Online Courses

-The Bryan University Rogers, AR location has entered into consortium agreements with the Bryan University, Springfield, MO campus to provide courses via distance education.
+The Bryan University Rogers, AR location has entered into a consortium agreement with the Bryan University, Springfield, MO campus to provide courses via distance education.
 These consortia enable students in an eligible program of study at Bryan University Rogers, AR to enroll in online courses delivered by the Bryan University Springfield, MO campus location.
 Under these arrangements, the Springfield, MO campus serves as the "host" institution and is responsible for recruitment and management of faculty and online curricula, online orientation, technical support, and provision of online coursework.
-The Rogers campus serves as the "home" institutions and is responsible for scheduling courses, registering students for online/hybrid coursework, collecting student payments, addressing student grievances and providing student support for online/hybrid coursework.
+The Rogers campus serves as the "home" institutions and is responsible for scheduling courses, registering students for online coursework, collecting student payments, addressing student grievances and providing student support for online coursework.